-KEY FUNCTION

-Activate the context keys shown on the display.

-ESC Returns to the previous screen.
+KEY FUNCTION Activate the context keys shown on the display.
+ESC Returns to the previous screen. + (OK) Generates and shows on the display a QR code in order to download the data of the performed measure.

 CONTEXT KEY FUNCTION ΔΤ Accesses the acquisition of the temperature difference between the supply water (measured by the probe connected to the connector T1 of the device) and the return water (measured by the probe connected to the connector T2 of the device).
-T1 Goes back to the visualisation of the supply water temperature.
-O Saves, in the memory selected in the "Select Memory" menu, the data acquired.
+T1 Goes back to the visualisation of the supply water temperature. Ō Saves, in the memory selected in the "Select Memory" menu, the data acquired.
 Starts printing the ticket.
-SEE SECTION 11.
+SEE SECTION 12.

-12.6 Measurements→Pressure
+13.6 Measurements→Pressure

-Measurement of the -differential pressure by means of the internal pressure sensor.
+Measurement of the differential pressure by means of the internal pressure sensor.

-KEY FUNCTION

-Activate the context keys shown on the display.

-ESC Returns to the previous screen.
+KEY FUNCTION Activate the context keys shown on the display.
+ESC Returns to the previous screen. + (OK) Generates and shows on the display a QR code in order to download the data of the performed measure.

 CONTEXT KEY FUNCTION

-0 Performs pressure zeroing.
+© Performs pressure zeroing.

 O Saves, in the memory selected in the "Select Memory" menu, the data acquired.

-Starts printing the ticket.
-SEE SECTION 11.
+Starts Printing the ticket.
+SEE SECTION 12.

-12.7 Measurements→Tightness test
+13.7 Measurements→Tightness test